LucHermitte/lh-vim-lib/doc/Project.md

 several subprojects (one per program sub-component for instance).

-If you need more control, or if you don't want to activate this automagic feature, use one of the following approaches.
+If you need more control, or if you don't want to activate this automagic feature, use one of the approaches described next.

 Note: See the documentation about blacklists and so on.